unmeshmali25/website/content/posts/micro-blogs/persona_engine.md

 - 55+ shoppers prioritize healthcare, wellness
 Then I apply the 80/20 rule: 20% of shoppers are category enthusiasts (5+ interests), while 80% have focused preferences (1-3 categories).
 This reflects reality - most people know what they like, while a few are browsing everything.
+I am hoping that using 20+ attributes, randomizing with context (gender, age etc.) and LLMs bias and hallucinations will get me personas as closers to real-life as possible.

 ---
 Section 4: The Technical Magic